Jin-Zhang/MA/md/6-conclusion.md

 # Chapter 6.
 Conclusion

 Because of high speed, larger coverage and simple installation, Wi-Fi technology and WLAN technology are widely used, recently it has become an important part of life.
+The demand for location-based services grows rapidly.
+Wireless positioning technology is also increasingly concerned and applied to the various industries, the development of the positioning based on the Wireless technology is  possibility and necessary.

+This thesis presents the design and implementation about "Guidance system" is also based on Wi-Fi technology and SNMP,